Responsibilities

 Contacting the therapist

 If you need to contact me, you may contact me on 07781 127332 or email me to hayley@freedomcounselling.gg.
-It is possible to leave a voice mail on my phone, so if I cannot answer, leave a message, email or send a text, and I will get back to you as soon as possible.
+My phone is often on ‘silent’ due to being with a client, but please feel free to leave a voice message or send a text, and I will get back to you as soon as possible.

 GDPR Statement